pherrymason/PHP-po-parser/readme.md

 - `msgid`: String Array.
 Entry identifier.
 - `msgstr`: String Array.
 Translated string.
 - `reference`: String Array.
 Source code filepaths where this message is found.
 - `msgctxt`: String.
-Message context.
+Disambiguating context.
 - `tcomment`: String Array.
 Translator comments.
 - `ccomment`: String Array.
 Source code comments linked to the message.
 - `obsolete`: Bool (1/0).
 Marks the entry as obsolete.
 - `fuzzy`: Bool (1/0).
 Marks the entry as a fuzzy translation.

 ### Throws
-This function throws `Exception` if file cannot be opened and parse error or a logic error occurs.
+This method throws `Exception` if file cannot be opened and parse error or a logic error occurs.

+## headers()
+Called after `read()` method, returns the headers of the file, if present.

+### Returns
+An `Array` of strings containing all headers present in the file.

 ## write( $file_path )
-This function writes a `po` file from the internal `$entries` property.
+This method writes a `po` file from the internal `$entries` property.

 ### Throws
-This function throws `Exception` if output file cannot be opened to write.
+This method throws `Exception` if output file cannot be opened to write.

 ## update_entry( $msgid, $msgstr )
-This functions updates an entry parsed previously with `read` method.
+This method updates an entry parsed previously with `read` method.

 ### Parameters
 `$msgid`: Entry identifier.
 `$msgstr`: Translation to be stored.

+When updating an entry that makes use of a **Disambiguating Context**, use &lt;context>!&lt;msgid> as the first parameter.
+Example:

+    // Edit the message "Welcome user!"
+    $poparser->update_entry( "Welcome user!", "Bienvenido usuario!" );

+    // Edit the message "N" in the Dissambiguating Context "North"
+    $poparser->update_entry( "N!Norte" );

+    // Edit the message "N" in the Dissambiguating Context "No"
+    $poparser->update_entry( "N!No" );